Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 📆 What is the cheapest month to visit Hong Kong?

 The cheapest months for planning a Hong Kong trip are May and June.
-The accommodation prices are lower during this time because HK summers are quite hot and humid and tourists tend to avoid the city during this time.
+Accommodation prices are lower during this time because HK summers are quite hot and humid, and tourists tend to avoid the city.

 ✅ Is it safe to walk around Hong Kong at night?